munificent/game-programming-patterns/book/event-queue.markdown

 <aside name="configs">

-You sometimes hear "fan-in" used to describe many-to-one communication systems, and "fan-out" for one-to-many.
+You sometimes hear "fan-in" used to describe many-to-one communication systems and "fan-out" for one-to-many.

 </aside>

  *  **With one writer:**

-    This style is most similar to the synchronous Observer pattern.
-You have one privileged object that generates events that others can then receive.
+    This style is most similar to the synchronous <a href="observer.html" class="gof-pattern">Observer</a> pattern.
+You have one
+    privileged object that generates events that others can then receive.

      *  *You implicitly know where the event is coming from.* Since there's only